gordonwatts/func_adl_server/README.md

 | rucio.local_cert_dir | A local machine directory that contains GRID certificates (`userkey.pem` and `usercert.pem`).
 Required to access the GRID to download new datasets. |
 | rucio.certpass | The password to access the `userkey.pem` certificate.
 Required to access the GRID to download new datasets. |
 | rucio.VOMS | The VOMS that should be connected to when accessing the GRID with the given certificate.
 Required to access the GRID to download new datasets. |
 | rucio.local_data_cache | A `hostPath` for storing GRID data that has been downloaded.
 Perhaps only good for test machines.
 Uses the standard format for kubectl paths (e.g. `/C/Users/gordo/Documents/GRIDDS`).
-Not required - the `default` storage class persistent volume will be reserved if this isn't specified.
+Not required - a `default` storage class persistent volume will be reserved if this isn't specified.

 Some notes:
-1. If you don't specify all the `rucio.XXX` parameters you can only access the test datasets (see below).
+1. If you don't specify all the `rucio.XXX` parameters you can only access the root:// datasets is possible.

 Bringing up the `func-adl-server` on a Docker Desktop one cluster node isn't very difficult.
 But since this needs a GRID security context and you don't want to lose downloads,